MesQuentin/Cours_POO/README.md

 # Cours Clean Code !

-**All sources can be found at the site** : https://julesfouchy.github.io/Learn--Clean-Code-With-Cpp/lessons/ Check it out to found all courses i'm referring to.
+**All sources can be found at the site** : [Learn Clean Code with Cpp](https://julesfouchy.github.io/Learn--Clean-Code-With-Cpp/lessons/).
+Check it out to found all courses i'm referring to.

 Now, here a *summary* of what I did during several weeks :

 ## Lessons